The Simple Guide to Install OpenMW and Morrowind on Linux in 2024

 Step Nine

-Click Run Installation Wizard on the dialog box that appears.
+Click the Run Installation Wizard on the dialog box that appears.

 Step Ten